 Over the month of January 2020, she became completely paralyzed from her eyeball down.
 She didn't so much as twitch a finger or toe.
 She barely moved her mouth.
 She stopped fighting during care (which she hates), even her vitals stopped reacting to being touched.
 An MRI determined the palliative chemo had no effect, so it was stopped.
 We upped her comfort measures.
 She's on a ton of painkillers to handle any sort of discomfort she might be experiencing.
 We opted for a third chemo.
 It's very gentle, and while not expected to work, there is (again) a single case study where a child with Julia's cancer responded.

-Status of February 2020.
-Her health continues to decline.
-It is a daily struggle to regulate her vitals and fluid status (she swells randomly, particularly in the abdomen).
-Her vessels are leaking.
-She is unable to receive feeds because they all come back up, so she's currently on IV nutrition.
-Due to a septic shock episode in January, where her kidneys failed and she was at immediate risk of death, she now has three drains managing her swelling (one in each pleural space around the lung, and one in her abdomen).
-We continue to focus on comfort.
-Our current goal is to keep her alive and stable long enough to give this last-chance chemo the opportunity to do something.
-The next MRI should be in March, and while we don't expect it, we pray to see improvement.
+Over the months of February and March her health continued to decline.
+It was a daily struggle to regulate her vitals and fluid status (she swelled randomly, particularly in the abdomen).
+Her vessels were leaking.
+She was unable to receive feeds because they all come back up, so she was mostly on IV nutrition.
+Due to a septic shock episode in January, where her kidneys failed and she was at immediate risk of death, she had three drains managing her swelling (one in each pleural space around the lung, and one in her abdomen).
+We continued to focus on comfort.
+Our goal was to keep her alive and completely comfortable long enough to give our last-chance chemo to do something.

 Unfortunately she did not respond to the new medication, and the cancer was advancing at a pace they could no longer keep up with.